Woman placing a portafilter on a semi-automatic espresso machine

 CAPPUCCINO: ESPRESSO + STEAMED MILK + FOAM

 A cappuccino uses equal parts espresso, steamed milk and foam.
 This allows the coffee flavor to dominate while still incorporating the silky textures of milk and foam.
-Try this classic cappuccino recipe.

 Graphic of coffee cup with ingredient ratios for flat white